ortap/ExchangeArbitrageBot/README.md

 # Exchange Arbitrage Bot between Binance and The Ocean

 A Python implementation of a bot that places trades based on arbitrage opportunities between Binance and The Ocean.
+This program is meant to accompany [Lesson 3: Introduction to Arbitration Strategies](https://medium.com/the-ocean-trade/algorithmic-trading-101-lesson-3-introduction-to-arbitrage-strategies-76e546b99691)

 Sample Scenario Functionality:
 For a given token pair, if the lowest ask in exchange A is smaller than the highest bid in exchange B, the bot will buy from exchange A and sell to exchange B.